Subscribe to receive Total Fire Ban (TOBAN) notifications via email from ESA.

 - Use fireworks in the open air;

-- Undertake a high risk activity.
-These are activities which may cause fire to ignite, and include welding, grinding, soldering and gas cutting; and
+- Undertake a high-risk activity like welding, grinding, soldering and gas cutting; and

-- Use of slashers and harvesting machinery in rural areas.
+- Use slashers and harvesting machinery in rural areas.

-Persons are asked to remain extremely vigilant at all times on days of total fire bans with the activities in which they undertake.
-You should take extreme caution while driving or parking vehicles through long open grassed areas, mowing yards, or visiting remote wilderness or forested areas of the ACT.
+Everyone is asked to remain extremely vigilant at all times on days of total fire bans.
+You should take extreme caution while driving or parking vehicles in long open grassed areas, mowing yards, or visiting remote wilderness or forested areas.

 Access restrictions and closures may apply to many public reserves, camping grounds, pine forests and other remote areas.

 If you see any careless or criminal activity relating to total fire bans, call Crime Stoppers on 1800 333 000.
 If you see a fire break out, call 000 immediately.

 Electric barbeques provided at the Cotter, Casuarina Sands, Pine Island, the National Arboretum Canberra and in Canberra's urban parks will be available for use, however all gas barbeques will be turned off.